giobyte8/central/docs/docs.md

 # A name to identify this observer in log records
 name: 'XService'

+# Indicates the kind of observer to the parser
+observer_type: 'http_status'

 # Http endpoint will be hit every 'n' seconds
 # 300s = 5 min